Vipera aspis: Common names and historical usage

-Geographic range
+Distribution

-It is native to France, Andorra, northeastern Spain, extreme southwestern Germany in the southern Black Forest, Switzerland, Italy, and northwestern Slovenia.
+It is native to France, Andorra, north-eastern Spain, extreme south-western Germany in the southern Black Forest, Switzerland, Italy, and north-western Slovenia.
 The original type locality was listed simply as "Gallia."
 However, Schwarz (1936) proposed that it be restricted to "Poitou [Frankreich]" (Poitou, France).
 It has been extirpated from Bulgaria.

 In August–October 2006, a number of specimens were discovered in a wooded area near the town of Poortugaal in the Netherlands.
 Although they were doing quite well, the species is not native to this country.
 It is likely that one or more escaped or were set loose in the area.

 Conservation status

-This species is classified as Least Concern according to the IUCN Red List of Threatened Species (v3.1, 2001).
-So listed due to its wide distribution, tolerance of a broad range of habitats, presumed large population, and because it is unlikely to be declining fast enough to qualify for listing in a more threatened category.
+This species was assessed as Vulnerable in 2022, according to the IUCN Red List of Threatened Species.
+This was done under criterion A2c, due to a population decline likely greater than 30% over the last 24 years (three estimated generations).
+It was previously categorized as Least Concern.

 However, subspecies V. a. aspis is categorized as Critically Endangered in Switzerland, V. a. atra is categorized as Vulnerable, and V. a. francisciredi is categorized as Endangered.

 In general, the species is also listed as protected (Appendix III) under the Berne Convention.